 As it turns out, there seems to only be one thing that can help lower the results of a breathalyzer.
 If you exercise or hyperventilate just before taking the test, your lungs will bring in new air that doesn’t have a chance to absorb as much of the alcohol in the capillaries of your lungs.
 Conversely, if you hold your breath before testing, you’ll actually get higher results.
 Obviously when you’ve been arrested on suspicion of drunk driving, you probably won’t be able to get the chance to run a marathon or do a full workout just before blowing into the breathalyzer, so exercising probably isn’t an option.
 But hyperventilating may help.
 That being said, police are generally on the lookout for this sort of thing and will usually make sure you breathe normally into the breath test, so it won’t really help you in most cases.

-If you have been charged with drunk driving, one of the best things you can do to help your case is to contact an Oceanside drunk driving lawyer immediately.
+If you have been charged with drunk driving, one of the best things you can do to help your case is to contact an Oceanside DUI lawyer immediately.
 You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050 or (858) 486-3024.

 Creative Commons Image by Chris Taylor